HV Tech Stack Chapter 04 · Auth

 Builder tier (Premium)

-Users: Nate plus a small circle.
+Users: Nate, the sole builder.
 Access: Power Apps, Dataverse schema, Power Automate flow library, WordPress admin.
-License: Power Apps Premium plus Dataverse.
+License: Power Apps Premium plus Dataverse ($20/month, one seat).
+Add a second seat only when a second builder exists.

 Approver tier (Standard)